stuchain/UoM_Cryptography/README.md

 - Implement and use AEAD schemes correctly
 - Explore blockchain as a decentralized trust layer for PKI
 - Connect classical cryptography with modern Web3 infrastructure
+- See real-world attacks and their mitigations in action

 ---